databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/10-semi-structured-functions/json-object-insert.md

 └───────────────────────────────────────────────────────────────────┘
 ```

-This example demonstrates an error that occurs when trying to insert a value for an existing key 'a' without specifying the boolean flag set to `true`:
+This example demonstrates an error that occurs when trying to insert a value for an existing key 'a' without specifying the update flag set to `true`:

 ```sql
 SELECT JSON_OBJECT_INSERT('{"a":1,"b":2,"d":4}'::variant, 'a', 10);